cangulec/insight/readme.md

 In addition to unicode characters, I have also replaced common special html encodings from the tweets text portion ('&gt ;'  "&amp ;" etc.) with their appropirate symbols ('&gt;'  "&amp;" etc.)

 ## Second Feature

-The second feature will continually update the Twitter hashtag graph and hence, the average degree of the graph.
-The graph should just be built using tweets that arrived in the last 60 seconds as compared to the timestamp of the latest tweet.
-As new tweets come in, edges formed with tweets older than 60 seconds from the timstamp of the latest tweet should be evicted.
-For each incoming tweet, only extract the following fields in the JSON response
+The second feature extracts the following from each line of JSON:
 * "hashtags" - hashtags found in the tweet
 * "created_at" - timestamp of the tweet

+Hashtags are cleaned of all unicode characters and then added to the graph if there are more than one hashtag in any given tweet.
+Please note, if a hashtag contains only unicode characters, it will be ignored.

+The second feature treats the tweet that it is currently processing as the latest tweet and builds the graph/average only looking at tweets that arrived within 60 seconds of the current tweet.

 ### Building the Twitter Hashtag Graph